paying off medical related debts

 right now it's the living expenses I am paying off from the year and a half that I was not working but being a caregiver.
 I was able to get back to work for a few months in late 2019 but then again was out of work for all of 2020 into 2021 (my partner had no immune system at that time, as a bone marrow transplant patient, we couldn't risk them getting covid at all and had to wait for vaccines to be active in their system).

-yes, they are in remission.
-I'm working, but it's not enough and never really can be.
+right now they are in remission, which is awesome.
+I'm working again, but it's not enough and never really can be.
 I was doing ok before they got sick, now I'm paying off the costs still. it was originally about 13k with interest, but I've got it down to 6,000 or so (and you guys helped!)

 every bit is appreciated and every bit goes toward paying off the balance.